Colorado Residents Are at Risk

-Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson Counties are home to nearly 3 million residents, which is 55% of Colorado’s population.
-That’s why public health agencies from these counties have come together to create the Public Health Radon Aware initiative to reduce exposure to radioactive radon gas and the associated risk of lung cancer.
+Public health agencies across Colorado have come together to create the Public Health Radon Aware Colorado initiative to reduce exposure to radioactive radon gas and the associated risk of lung cancer.

-It takes actions by all of us to reduce the risk and save lives.
+It takes actions by all of us to reduce radon risk and save lives.
 Below are actions real estate and building industry professionals, homebuyers, rental property owners, policy-makers, and local public health agencies can take to protect children, families, and their communities:

 - Building Departments: Learn about radon-resistant new construction and radon mitigation in this technical guidance for Colorado and inspection procedures for ensuring radon systems are installed correctly in new homes.

-- Homeowners: Test your home for radon.
+- Homebuyers: Test for radon.
 Fixing the problem is easy and inexpensive.

 - Rental Property Owners: Test your rental for radon.
 Inform renters, in writing, before a lease is signed that the rental space has been tested for radon and disclose the results.

-The Public Health Radon Reduction Roadmap (PHR3) project is funded by the Colorado Department of Public Health and Environment (CDPHE) Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants program to identify strategies to reduce radon exposure and its associated risk of lung cancer by encouraging and supporting Colorado communities in becoming Radon Aware.
+The Public Health Radon Reduction Roadmap (PHR3) project is funded by the Colorado Department of Public Health and Environment (CDPHE) Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants program and aims to reduce radon exposure and its associated risk of lung cancer by encouraging and supporting Colorado communities in becoming Radon Aware.

-- Promote radon awareness among the real estate community, policy makers, and building industry professionals of the risks of radon and the best techniques to reduce exposure.
+The project promotes radon awareness among the Colorado real estate community, policy makers, and building industry professionals of the risks of radon and the best techniques to reduce exposure.